 Give submitters an idea of how long the process will take.
 For example, your submission process may involve 3 sections and take approximately 20-30 minutes to complete.
 That way, submitters will be able to ensure they have enough time to complete the submission and not be rushed.

-Because you know your submission program inside and out, you will be less likely to catch instructions that might be difficult to understand.
-Ask a few coworkers or trusted contributors to go through the instructions and provide feedback before you open the collection site to everyone.
+Because you know your submission program inside and out, you will be less likely to catch instructions that might be unclear.
+Ask co-workers, family, or friends who are not as close the event as you are to go through the instructions and provide feedback before you open the submission site to everyone.

-If you think you’ve written clear instructions but you’re still receiving feedback that users are struggling with your system, it’s not too late to change your instructions.
-Changing them late will still give future users the chance to have a smoother submission process.
+If you think you’ve written clear instructions but you’re still receiving feedback that users are struggling with your system, it’s not too late to change them.
+Making edits while your call is open gives future users the chance to have a smoother submission process.

 Writing instructions for your call for papers may not be as easy as it sounds.
 When you’re close to a project, providing detailed instructions that external users will understand can be a challenge.
 But, if you follow these tips, you will produce more effective instructions that can make it easier on submitters!